Sharp bounds and testability of a Roy model of STEM major choices: Binary outcome Roy model

-\end{theorem} The bounds in Theorem~\ref{thm:sharp} summarize all the information in the (alternative) binary Roy model about the joint distribution of potential outcomes.
+The bounds in Proposition~\ref{prop:sharp} summarize all the information in the (alternative) binary outcome Roy model about the joint distribution of potential outcomes.
 From these bounds, sharp bounds on the marginals, which are akin to traditional bounds on average treatment outcomes, can be recovered.
-Combining the equality and inequalities of (\ref{eq:sharp}), we obtain Manski bounds\footnote{See for example \citeasnoun{Manski:2007}, Section 7.5.}
+Combining the equality and inequalities of (\ref{eq:sharp}), we obtain traditional bounds on the marginals (see for example \cite{Manski:2007}, Section 7.5).

-However, from the latter only, (\ref{eq:sharp}) cannot be recovered, so that information on the joint distribution is lost.
-The bounds on the average sector difference are then
+If the means of marginal potential outcomes are the objects of interest, as in \cite{Manski:90}, the bounds above are sharp without additional restrictions.
+Here, we take bounds on the joint distribution of potential outcomes as the object of interest.
+It is easy to see that (\ref{eq:marg}) and $\mathbb P(Y_0=0,Y_1=0)=\mathbb P(Y=0)$ are jointly equivalent to (\ref{eq:sharp}).
+However, from (\ref{eq:marg}) alone, (\ref{eq:sharp}) cannot be recovered, so that information on the joint distribution is lost.
+The bounds on the average sector difference are